An overview - Growing Well Together

 Many of them also offer an amazing array of benefits and opportunities, which can include education programmes, play schemes, healthy living initiatives, work and skills training, social enterprises, volunteer opportunities, environmental schemes, horticultural therapy groups, facilities for people with disabilities…the list goes on and on!

 - 1,000 community gardens

-- 200 city farms and community gardens in development
+- Hundreds of farms and gardens in development

-Between them our members employ around 550 people, engage and empower thousands of volunteers and attract over three million visitors each year.
-Their estimated combined annual turnover is £40 million.
+Between them our members engage and empower thousands of volunteers and attract over three million visitors each year.
+Their estimated combined annual turnover is in excess of £40 million.